Booking Information for Promoters and Others Looking to Host an Event

 2.1 First Priority

-- Revenue-Producing Commercial Events (particularly ticketed events)
+- Revenue-Producing Entertainment Events (particularly ticketed events)

 During the NCAA season, the primary location for team basketball practices will be in the Auxiliary Gym.
 Every effort will be made to make the arena available for basketball practice the day immediately before regular and post-season games.
 When possible, Arena management will also make the main arena available for practice on days which do not occur immediately before an intercollegiate regular or post-season game.
 NCAA and conference-sanctioned, tournament practice days are considered event days.

-Revenue-producing, commercial Arena events will have priority over all practice times, including days immediately prior to game days.
+Revenue-producing, entertainment Arena events will have priority over all practice times, including days immediately prior to game days.
 During the NCAA competitive season, Arena management will make basketball the default arena setup when multiple non-event days are available leading up to a confirmed intercollegiate game, subject to Athletics covering the expense of the basketball conversion.